Privacy concerns with social networking services: Benefit from data

-This accessible data along with data mining technology, users' information can be used in different ways to improve customer service.
+By using this accessible data along with data mining technology, users' information can be used in different ways to improve customer service.

-According to what you retweet, what you like and the hashtag, Twitter can recommend some topics and advertisements.
-Twitter's suggestions for whom to follow is done by this recommendation system.
+According your retweets, likes, and hashtags, Twitter can recommend some topics and advertisements.
+Twitter's suggestions for whom to follow are done by this recommendation system.

 Commerce, such as Amazon, make use of users' information to recommend items for users.
 Recommendations are based on at least prior purchases, shopping cart, and wishlist.
 Affinity analysis is a data mining technique that used to understand the purchase behavior of customers.

 By using machine learning method, whether a user is a potential follower of Starbucks can be predicted.
 In that case, it is possible to improve the quality and coverage of applications.
 In addition, user profiles can be used to identify similar users.

 According to Gary Kovacs's speech about Tracking our online trackers, when he used the internet to find an answer to a question, "We are not even 2 bites into breakfast and there are already nearly 25 sites that are tracking me", and he was navigated by 4 of them.